la2050/archive/_projects/2015/dublabs-open-studio-initiative.md

   will invite a wide array of collaborators, ranging from pioneering elders to influential, up and coming musicians and artists to participate in public radio broadcasts.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': 'We anticipate that the project will cost $100,000.'
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Studio and office furniture $15,000
-   Design and decoration for indoor and outdoor areas $15,000 Signage $1,000
-   Office equipment $3,000
-   Studio audio equipment $15,000
-   Web/Wi-fi Set up $500
-   Benches, and patio furniture $3,000
-   Lighting $5,000
-   Moving expenses $500
-   Rental Deposit $4,000
-   Rent for first 3 months $6,000
-   Utilities for first 3 months $600
-   Construction, building modifications and repairs $26,400 Sound proof $5,000

-   Total $100,000
 How do you plan to scale the success of your proposal?: >- DUBLAB’s ongoing commitment to having a positive impact on way that people engage with art in Los Angeles has led to our organization’s interest in